Source IBM Db2 with Native LUW #

 V. Set up Extractor Configuration #

-$REPLICANT_HOME, navigate to the Extractor configuration file:
+$REPLICANT_HOME, navigate to the sample Extractor configuration file:

-The Extractor configuration file has three parts:
+The Extractor configuration file contains three parts:

 - Parameters related to snapshot mode.